BitcoinQnA/ln-guide/index.md

 **What is the easiest way to get started?**

 Download [Breez](Https://Breez.technology), backup your seed phrase and you are ready to receive via Lightning.
 Your channels are managed for you (for a small fee) and you can even send/receive Bitcoin on chain.
 The app will deal with this on your behalf using submarine swaps and will send or deposit the equivalent amount of sats via Lightning.
+[Here](https://youtu.be/5zhW7ilOjWg) is what that process looks like.

-If you want to do things through your own [node](https://node.guide) then using an implementation such as myNode or RaspiBlitz makes set up easy.
+If you want to do things through your own [node](https://node.guide), then using an implementation such as myNode or RaspiBlitz makes set up easy.
 They come pre packaged with node management tools like RTL and Thunderhub and make connecting [mobile wallets](https://bitcoinwallet.guide/lightning) like Zap or Zeus very simple.
 Here is a simplified workflow for using these processes...

 1. Setup your node
 2. Enable Lightning and create a wallet
 4. Decide how much you want to open the channel with based on your expected spending habits
 4. Fund your new on chain Lightning with the desired amount of sats
-3. Identify a suitable channel partner (see advice above)
+3. Identify a suitable channel partner (see advice above) and obtain the node's public key
 5. Open the channel using RTL or Thunderhub and wait for it to be confirmed on the blockchain
 6. Select a mobile wallet and connect it to your node using the guides relevant to your chosen node/wallet combo (*this is completely optional as RTL or Thunderhub can be used to transact, but are not mobile native*).
 7. You can now send some sats over Lightning using your own node